Brianzchen/Brianzchen/README.md

 ## Hi there 👋

 I work on JavaScript stuff mostly related to frontend.
+I love open source but just a newbie in the space

 ### Stuff I'm interested in
-- [ReactJS](https://github.com/facebook/react) and using it extensively day to day
+- [ReactJS](https://github.com/facebook/react) and using it extensively day to day and currently exploring React Native
-- [flowtype](https://github.com/facebook/flow) advocate, an active maintainer building tooling/definitions on flow-typed
+- [flowtype](https://github.com/facebook/flow) advocate, an active maintainer building tooling/definitions on [flow-typed](https://github.com/flow-typed/flow-typed) and [eslint-plugin-ft-flow](https://github.com/flow-typed/eslint-plugin-ft-flow)
 - Web frontend architecture and microfrontends
 - Component libraries